-In this section, we turn to anisotropic depolarisation, where the rates in the three spatial directions are not equal, i.e.\ $\gamma_{x}=\gamma_{y}=\gamma_{\perp z}\ne\gamma_{z}$.
-We start in subsec.~\ref{sec:pureDephasing} with the well-known case of pure dephasing ($\gamma_{\perp z}=0$, $\gamma_{z}\ne 0$), which is by far the most explored type of decoherence, mainly because a corresponding microscopic model can be solved exactly~\cite{1996Palma,2002Reina}.
+In this section, we turn to anisotropic depolarization, where the rates in the three spatial directions are not equal, i.e., $\gamma_{x}=\gamma_{y}=\gamma_{\perp z}\ne\gamma_{z}$.
+We start in Sec.~\ref{sec:pureDephasing} with the well-known case of pure dephasing ($\gamma_{\perp z}=0$, $\gamma_{z}\ne 0$), which is by far the most explored type of decoherence, mainly because a corresponding microscopic model can be solved exactly~\cite{1996Palma,2002Reina}.
 We show how our approach allows us to easily recover results from the literature.
-Then we turn in subsec.~\ref{sec:purityLossAnisotropic} to the more interesting case of anisotropic depolarisation ($\gamma_{\perp z}\ne\gamma_z$) and look in subsec.~\ref{purityLossOptimization} for the initial states with the largest purity decay rate.
-The minimization of the purity at longer times is addressed for small quantum spin numbers in subsec.~\ref{sec:purityMinimization}.
-Finally, the dynamics of entanglement is briefly discussed in subsec.~\ref{sec:entanglementAnisotropic}.
+Then we turn in Sec.~\ref{sec:purityLossAnisotropic} to the more interesting case of anisotropic depolarization ($\gamma_{\perp z}\ne\gamma_z$) and look in Sec.~\ref{purityLossOptimization} for the initial states with the largest purity decay rate.
+The minimization of the purity at longer times is addressed for small quantum spin numbers in Sec.~\ref{sec:purityMinimization}.
+Finally, the dynamics of entanglement is briefly discussed in Sec.~\ref{sec:entanglementAnisotropic}.

-\subsection{Pure Dephasing}
+\subsection{Pure dephasing}